Finnian-Walsh/ChunkedList/README.md

 ## How to use

-### For Git

-Add the repository as a submodule.
+Using this repository is simple.
+Either add the repository as a submodule or clone the repository.

 ```bash
 git submodule add https://github.com/Finnian-Walsh/ChunkedList.git <path>
 ```

-### For non-Git projects

-Ensure that your current path is set to your project's directory.

 ```bash
 git clone https://github.com/Finnian-Walsh/ChunkedList.git